jasonlau/Wordpress-User-Meta-Manager/readme.txt

 User Meta Manager is a handy plugin, with a simple interface, for managing user meta data.

-**Features:**
+= Features =

-*Add, edit, or delete meta data for individual members, or all members.
+* Add, edit, or delete meta data for individual members, or all members.
-*Add custom user meta fields to the user profile editor.
+* Add custom user meta fields to the user profile editor.
-*Create forms using short codes which allow members to update user meta data.
+* Create forms using short codes which allow members to update user meta data.
-*Short codes for restricting access to content based on meta data values.
+* Short codes for restricting access to content based on meta data values.
-*Short codes for inserting user meta data into posts or pages.
+* Short codes for inserting user meta data into posts or pages.
-*Automatically assign a meta key and default value to new registrations.
+* Automatically assign a meta key and default value to new registrations.
-*Edit which meta data is displayed in the User Meta Manager Home screen.
+* Edit which meta data is displayed in the User Meta Manager Home screen.
-*Backup and restore user meta data.
+* Backup and restore user meta data.

-This version is limited to listing 100 users.
-The Pro version is unlimited, and has some additional features.
-Get the pro extension at http://jasonlau.biz/home/membership-options#umm-pro
+The free version is limited to listing 100 users.
+The Pro version is unlimited, and has some advanced features.
+Get the Pro plugin at http://jasonlau.biz/home/membership-options#umm-pro

+= Pro Features =

+* For websites with an unlimited number of users.
+* Advanced field validation using match or search methods.
+* Regular expressions matching.
+* Canned/saved regular expressions.
+Easily save and reuse your favorite regex patterns!
+* Case sensitive or insensitive validation search.
+Easily ban words or phrases from custom fields.
+* Custom error messages.
+* Redirect a user after custom form submission.
+* More to come ...
+* No additional features will be added to the free version.

 Please report bugs in the Support section, and not the Reviews section.